Union Pacific Provo Subdivision

 The location of the Hardy Beet Spur (P-761-8; today known as Hardy), is about 1500 feet to the north.
 The spur is still there, crossing Geneva Road, then crossing Center Street.

-Hardy is the separation point between UP-owned and UTA-owned.
+Hardy is the separation point between UP-owned tracks and UTA-owned tracks.
 With all the steel fabrication business, one can understand why UP kept its access to these customers.
 This separation point is at the point near the intersection of 1000 West (Geneva Road) and Center Street in Lindon.
 There are several additional spurs and sidings north of Hardy.

-Union Pacific continues to excercise its trackage rights as far north as Lehi, which in 2018 it was using as a run-around track for cars destined for Rhinehart Oil in American Fork.
+Union Pacific continues to excercise its trackage rights as far north as Lehi, which is being used as a run-around track for cars destined for Rhinehart Oil in American Fork.
 Lehi is 7 miles north of the UTA-UP separation point at Hardy, and American Fork is 3.5 miles north of Hardy.

 Station Listing